-It may, however, be possible to characterise the builder's conduct as being a repudiatory breach of contract, which is essentially where the breach is either in relation to a term that is correctly categorised as a contractual condition or is serious enough to deprive a party of substantially the whole benefit it intended to obtain from the contract (Hong Kong Fir Shipping Co Ltd v Kawasaki Kisen Kaisha Ltd [1961] EWCA Civ 7).
+It may, however, be possible to characterise the builder's conduct as being a repudiatory breach of contract, which is essentially where the breach is either in relation to a term that is correctly categorised as a contractual condition or is serious enough to deprive a party of substantially the whole benefit it intended to obtain from the contract (Hong Kong Fir Shipping Co Ltd v Kawasaki Kisen Kaisha Ltd [1961] E

+WCA Civ 7).
 If so, the breach gives that party a common law right to treat the contract as discharged and to recover damages for loss of bargain.
-This position was reaffirmed in the important case Stocznia Gdynia SA v Gearbulk Holdings Ltd [2009] EWCA Civ 75 .
+This position was reaffirmed in the important case Stocznia Gdynia SA v Gearbulk Holdings Ltd [2009] EWCA Civ 75.
 The Court of Appeal in the Gearbulk case held that the particular contractual provision (regarding delay in delivery) did not exclude a right to terminate under common law and also did not exclude the claimant's rights to recover losses in the usual way, so the buyer could claim damages for loss of bargain.
 Furthermore, the exercise of its contractual rights to recover the instalments did not prejudice the claimant's ability to claim damages for the builder's repudiatory breach because it could recover those instalments under the doctrine of total failure of consideration, which was distinct from any right to recover damages for loss of bargain.
 The Gearbulk case provides an example of a failure to exclude the buyer's common law rights.
 However, where common law rights are not excluded but a party terminates in accordance with an express contractual right only, and that right does not amount to a breach of contract, the innocent party will subsequently be precluded from claiming common law remedies for breach because they had not terminated for a repudiatory breach of contract (actual or anticipatory).
-In Phones 4U Limited (in administration) v EE Limited [2018] EWHC 49 (Comm), the innocent party lost the right to claim loss of bargain damages because the basis for termination set out in the notice of termination was the appointment of administrators only.
-This case illustrates that it is crucial that a party carefully considers its legal options, and obtains legal advice before serving notice of termination.

-The recent case of Havila Kystruten AS v Abarca Companhia De Seguros SA; Hijos de J Barreras SA v Havila Kystruten AS [2022] EWHC 3196 (Comm) makes clear the right of a buyer to recover instalments paid under a shipbuilding contract either under the relevant contract terms or at law by way of restitution on the basis of a total failure of consideration; or where that is not the case as reliance-based damages (a measure of wasted expenditure and therefore subject to the buyer giving credit for any value received under the contract).
+In Phones 4U Limited (in administration) v EE Limited [2018] EWHC 49 as SA v Havila Kystruten AS [2022] EWHC 3196 (Comm) makes clear the right of a buyer to recover instalments paid under a shipbuilding contract either under the relevant contract terms or at law by way of restitution on the basis of a total failure of consideration; or, where that is not the case, as reliance-based damages (a measure of wasted expenditure and therefore subject to the buyer giving credit for any value received under the contract).